 When you let your quadcopter hover, and if it drifts to any direction (and there is no wind) while your hands are off the controls, you need to do the following:

 - If your quadcopter drifts forward, press the pitch trim backward repeatedly, until the drifting is gone.
-If it drifts backwards, press the pitch trim button forward repeatedly, until the drifting stops.
+If it drifts backward, press the pitch trim button forward repeatedly, until the drifting stops.

 - The process is the same for roll control.
 If the drone drifts right, press the roll trim repeatedly to the right, and the opposite if it drifts left.
 Do this until you are satisfied how your quad hovers.